johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

     Eternal flowers \
     You know the way so take me there
   commentary: |
-    Every year I cheat at this blind-taste test of Eurovision: I always listen to the UK entry as soon as I hear it's been announced.
+    Every year I cheat at this blind-taste test of Eurovision: I always listen to the UK entry as soon as I hear it’s been announced.
 This year was no different.

-    This year's entry is from the front man of pretty-big-deal group *Years and Years*.
+    This year’s entry is from the front man of pretty-big-deal group *Years and Years*.
 Now performing in the singular, *Olly Alexander* brings us *Dizzy*.

-    Clearly inspired by [*It's a Sin* by the *Pet Shop Boys*](https://www.youtube.com/watch?v=dRHetRTOD1Q) – [a song *Olly* has already covered](https://www.youtube.com/watch?v=YT1FF6ug-bw) – it borrows the same synth chord progression right from the jump.
+    Clearly inspired by [*It’s a Sin* by the *Pet Shop Boys*](https://www.youtube.com/watch?v=dRHetRTOD1Q) – [a song *Olly* has already covered](https://www.youtube.com/watch?v=YT1FF6ug-bw) – it borrows the same synth chord progression right from the jump.

     Out of context, it is a good song with a strong ear-worm in the chorus.
-In context of the other songs in this year's Contest; dare I say it?
+In context of the other songs in this year’s Contest; dare I say it?

-    I think he's a contender.
+    I think he’s a contender.

 summing-up: |
     I'll level with you.
 This year is not a great year for Eurovision.
 There isn't any one song – none – that I can point to this year and say “bloody love that one”, or even “that is obviously a winner”.

-    I think in a sea of mediocrity, it's anyone’s game to win.
+    I think in a sea of mediocrity, it’s anyone’s game to win.
 ---

-It's Eurovision time once more and Europe, it seems, is stuck on Sweden *[like a tattoo-oo-oo](https://www.youtube.com/watch?v=BE2Fj0W4jP4)*, as we return to Sweden for this year's contest.
-It's lucky number seven for the Swedes as hosts of Europe's biggest annual music festival, and the third for the city of Malmö.
+It’s Eurovision time once more and Europe, it seems, is stuck on Sweden *[like a tattoo-oo-oo](https://www.youtube.com/watch?v=BE2Fj0W4jP4)*, as we return to Sweden for this year’s contest.
+It’s lucky number seven for the Swedes as hosts of Europe’s biggest annual music festival, and the third for the city of Malmö.

-I've been blogging my first impressions of that year's contest for a decade, based on one, back-to-back play through of the [official Eurovision Song Contest album](https://music.apple.com/gb/album/eurovision-song-contest-malm%C3%B6-2024/1736817783).
+I've been blogging my first impressions of that year’s contest for a decade, based on one, back-to-back play through of the [official Eurovision Song Contest album](https://music.apple.com/gb/album/eurovision-song-contest-malm%C3%B6-2024/1736817783).

 Well, here I am again.
 Round 10.

 Not because I'm a self-appointed expert on the subject, or because I'm expecting plaudits from Eurovision influencer circles.
-No, I do this because it's fun, and because I need hobbies other than drinking wine and eating cheese.
+No, I do this because it’s fun, and because I need hobbies other than drinking wine and eating cheese.
 I'm just telling you what I like and what I don't.

 ## The process